 Each student is assigned to a small supervision group led by an adjunct faculty supervisor, of their choosing, who closely supervises diagnostic testing and report writing for clinic patients.
 They include both children and adults, and referral questions include learning disabilities, attention disorders, developmental delays, cognitive impairments, and requests from clinicians for assistance with diagnosis and treatment planning.
-Over the course of the year, the student must complete three integrated testing batteries in the clinic.
+Over the course of the academic year, the student must complete three integrated testing batteries in the clinic.
+Clinical hours are tracked through Time2Track.